 “Feeling Good,” Nina Simone, 1965.
 Initially written for the Broadway musical, The Roar of the Greasepaint – The Smell of the Crowd, this uplifting tune became Nina Simone’s when she recorded it on her 1965 album, I Put a Spell on You.
 At the time of the album’s release, “Feeling Good” wasn’t put out as a single.
 When the song was used in the UK for a fabric softener advertisement in 1987, however, it became well known and was subsequently released as a single, which reached number 40 on the UK charts.
 Hearing the words: “It’s a new dawn/It’s a new day/It’s a new life for me/I’m feelin’ good,” in Simone’s legendary croon is enough to get off the couch and do something you’ve always wanted to do in life.
-Happy 2020, everyone!
+Happy New Year’s Day 2020, everyone!

 “Save Me,” Fleetwood Mac, 1990.
 The last single that the supergroup ever had that made the Billboard Top 40, this was the feature song of their 1990 album, Behind the Mask.
 A Christine McVie-penned ballad, it followed the model of both their Fleetwood Mac and Rumours releases, with a California-pop sensibility, searing lyrics, and a truly infectious hook.
 While Lindsey Buckingham had left the band by then, their crisp musicianship was still very much in evidence.
 Although their 16-year reign as the kings and queens of pop, nevertheless, among Fleetwood Mac fans, this is one of their favorites.
 Incredibly, I don’t think I’ve heard it on any radio in nearly 20 years.
 Still, “Save Me” reminds us all how brilliant a songwriter Christine McVie was in her prime.

 “Raindrops Keep Falling On My Head,” B. J. Thomas, 1970.
-The number one song in the US and Canada on January 7, 1970, Burt Bacharach and Hal David wrote this much-beloved ballad for the film Butch Cassidy And The Sundance Kid, starring the late Paul Newman and Robert Redford.
+The number one song in the US and Canada on January 7, 1970, Burt Bacharach and Hal David wrote this much-beloved ballad for the film Butch Cassidy And The Sundance Kid, starring the late Paul Newman and his buddy, Robert Redford.
 The first million-seller for the iconic songwriters, it was Dionne Warwick who suggested to Bacharach and David that they have B. J. Thomas record it.
 “It needs a strong male voice, and B. J. would do a fabulous job with it,” she told Burt Bacharach at the time.
 What Warwick didn’t know then was that Bob Dylan and Ray Stevens had already turned down the song, and, so, Thomas quickly flew to Los Angeles to put it on wax.
 Ultimately, “Raindrops Keep Falling on My Head” won the Oscar as Best Song at the following year’s Academy Awards ceremony.

 “Escape (The Pina Colada Song),” Rupert Holmes, 1980.
 Rupert Holmes has written several Broadway plays, including Say Goodnight, Gracie and The Mystery Of Edwin Drood.
 He has also composed ballads that have been performed by Barbra Streisand, Judy Collins, and Britney Spears.
-He created a television series called Remember WENN and even authored a novel entitled, Where The Truth Lies.
-His works have won Tonys, Emmys, and Edgars.
+He created a television series called Remember WENN and even authored a well-received novel, Where The Truth Lies.
+Ultimately, his works have won Tonys, Emmys, and Edgars.
 Despite all this, Rupert Holmes is best known for this singular novelty tune, which was the number one song in the US and Canada four decades ago this January.
 As he said in a New York Times article a few years ago, “If the worst thing that can be said about me is that I am a failed Renaissance Man, then my life has been a success.”
 Sometimes the most scenic roads in life are the detours you didn’t mean to take.

 “Mr. Blue,” The Fleetwoods, 1960.
 The follow-up to the high school trio’s “Come Softly to Me,” “Mr. Blue” was a Top 5 hit in January 1960.
 To the overproduced music of the twenty-first century, this is quite a contrast to the purposeful flat response sounds.
 Why drench the vocals in reverb when it can sound this clear?
 Stll, it’a a musical fossil from a different time.
 By the way, one of our neighbors had a 1958 Chevy Impala, which was a deep-seated blue.
 Yes, he called it, “Mr. Blue.”
 This song harkens back to a simpler, optimistic, more scrubbed-up time.
 Of course, our parents had experienced sixteen years of stress between the Great Depression and World War II, so they were more than allowed to put their collective heads in the sand for a spell.
 After all, it felt good.